 I am also currently researching mass media publications associated with the hugely popular interwar Salon des Arts Ménagers (1923-1983), including the journal L'Art Ménager and the annual exhibition poster.
-Specifically, I am writing an article 'Mechanical Housewives and New "Feminist" Domesticity in Interwar France’ that critically analyses the representation of housewife-automata in SAM publicity materials and it is expected that this article will be published in spring 2017.
-A further article on the topic of interwar French mass-media domesticity, ‘Housework, The Eighth Art’, is also in progress.
+My article ‘Housewife Writ Large: Marie mécanique, Paulette Bernège and New Feminist Domesticity in Interwar France’ that critically analyses the representation of housewife-automata in SAM publicity materials was published May 2017 in the Oxford Art Journal.
+A further article on the topic of interwar French mass-media domesticity, ‘Housework, The Eighth Art’, is planned.

 I am in the process of building a research project on the theme of ‘Nabi Politics: Art at the Vanguard of Debate after 1888’.
 This project will investigate the political and social attitudes of the influential Nabi artists, who rose to artistic prominence in Paris at the end of the nineteenth century.
 By studying their work, objectives and affiliations in unprecedented detail, the project will develop an innovative critical perspective that casts much-needed new light on the Nabis' approach to art and design, promotes public engagement with their work and offers fresh insights into the turbulent relationship between culture and politics in 1890s France; the decade of feminist congresses, labour agitation, anarchist bombings, presidential assassination and the Dreyfus Affair.